-These condensed consolidated interim financial statements include the financial statements of the Company and its wholly owned Mexican subsidiary, Minera Minaurum Gold S.A.
-De C.V., which carries out exploration activities in Mexico, and its wholly owned USA subsidiary, Minaurum Corp., a Delaware company, which carries out exploration activities in the USA.
+These consolidated financial statements include the financial statements of the Company and its wholly-owned Mexican subsidiaries, Minera Minaurum Gold S.A.
+De C.V. and Minera Citation S.A. de C.V., which carry out exploration activities in Mexico, and its wholly-owned USA subsidiary, Minaurum Corp., a Delaware company, which carries out exploration activities in the USA.
 All material intercompany transactions and balances have been eliminated on consolidation.